fdeantoni/aduana/README.md

 # Aduana

-A simple reqwest based crate to gather image info from a private docker registry.
+A very simple reqwest based crate to gather image info from a private docker registry.

 This crate provides a simple interface to retrieve all the images stored on a private registry, and retrieve the details per image as needed.
 To use it,